Jearny58/Jearny58.github.io/_posts/2019-08-02-capstone-chronicles-aug-2-2019.md

 layout: post
 published: true
 title: 'Capstone Chronicles: Aug.
 2, 2019'
-subtitle: Writings for Comprehensive Analysis of Second Capstone Project
+subtitle: Continued Analysis of Second Capstone Project
 date: '2019-08-02'
 image: /img/math_dl.gif
 ---
+### Another day, so more writing!
 This is the third and potentially final post of the comprehensive analysis for my second capstone project.
 Yesterday, I had just started to talk about convolutional neural networks, and what they were so that's where we'll pick back up!

 I hope you enjoy it!